Last Updated on January 29, 2024 by Carrie Stephens

 Apple cider vinegar (ACV) has antibacterial and antioxidant properties.

 ACV encourages the digestive system’s acidity, promoting healthy bacteria.
-Therefore, add diluted apple cider vinegar to the water or food to ease symptoms.
+Therefore, to ease symptoms, add diluted apple cider vinegar to water or food.

 If a foreign body causes sour crop, surgery will be required, especially if the foreign body is an inedible object, like plastic or string.

 If the blockage is caused by digestible food, you can massage the crop to trigger it to empty.

 How Long Does It Take Sour Crop Treatment to Work?

 If you’re treating a parrot with a water-only diet, sour crop symptoms should resolve within 48 hours.
 In less severe cases, parrots may feel better in 24 hours.

 You may discover that a parrot has frequent bouts of sour crop during recovery.
 While this isn’t uncommon, it could indicate a virus is responsible.

 You can take steps to reduce the likelihood of sour crop, including the following: